Lopamudra10/DevOpsDemos/Kubernetes/k8s-setup.md

     chmod +x kops-linux-amd64
     sudo mv kops-linux-amd64 /usr/local/bin/kops
     ```
-1. Create a Route53 private hosted zone (you can create Public hosted zone if you have a domain)
+1. Create a Route53 private hosted zone (you can create Public hosted zone if you have a domain).
+This DNS name and cluster name should be same.
 1. create an S3 bucket
    ```sh
     aws s3 mb s3://dev.k8s.valaxy.in